How Much Does It Cost to Build a Garage?

-Homeowners can face many questions and concerns when choosing to start a big project like building a garage.
-Here are some frequently asked questions about the cost to build a garage.
+Homeowners can have many questions and concerns when choosing to start a big project like building a garage.
+The following are some frequently asked questions about the cost to build a garage.

 Q. How much does it cost to build an unfinished garage?

 The cost to build an unfinished garage varies by project, depending on what tasks the homeowners can capably complete on their own or are willing to live without.
 Usually, painting is left off of the contractor’s project.
-Painting costs $1.50 per square foot on average, and installing your own cabinets will reduce labor costs by a few hundred dollars.
+Painting costs $1.50 per square foot on average, and installing cabinets as a DIY project will reduce labor costs by a few hundred dollars.
 An unfinished garage typically costs only a small percent less than a finished garage, but the rates vary by region.